JC989/web102_prework_project/README.md

 * [X] List anything else that you can get done to improve the app functionality!

+Added feature allowing user to immediately scroll from top of page to the listed games section

 ## Video Walkthrough

 Here's a walkthrough of implemented features: